 This is not my first trip with “follow the Camino” and certainly won’t be my last.. well done – Gold star.

 The most important thing about this all-women Camino Frances guided walking trip is that you can enjoy the journey at your own pace.
 Whether you’re a very fast or a slow walker, we encourage you to enjoy the trail.
-Having said that, being in good walking shape is still required.
-The trails have plenty of opportunities to rest and recover, and there is public transport or taxis/Ubers available along the route if you’d like to shorten a day.
+Having said that, a good fitness level is still required.
+The trails have plenty of opportunities to rest and recover!

-You’ll be doing between 11 and 28 km a day (7 to 17 miles), carrying a daypack of things you might need on the trail.
+You’ll be doing between 11 and 30 km a day (7 to 19 miles), carrying a daypack of things you might need on the trail, for 6 consecutive days.
 Don’t worry about the baggage, though, as the support vehicle will carry everything for you!
+Most days involve gentle climbs, with the biggest elevation gain being around 250 m (820 ft)—and often even less.

 Hiking consecutive full days can be quite strenuous.
 In preparation for your hike, your guides recommend doing some 5-10 mile (8-16 km) walks – including some uphills and downhills with a loaded backpack.